 Oculus Quest Unknown Sources Missing

-This all relates to a change in the Quest developer policy, which actually came into effect way back through the mists of time, in September 2020.
+Well, this all relates to a change in the Quest developer policy, which actually came into effect way back through the mists of time, in September 2020.
 Essentially, anyone who wanted to access developer content was required to provide authentication.

 Developer Mode is used by developers for creating games and testing content.
 For everyone else, it's where you go to find games or other content that has come from an "unknown source".